Cubed-Development/Modern-Warfare-Cubed-Documentation/docs/Making Modern Warfare Cubed/Equipment/modeling-equipment.md

 :::info

-Remember that the player model isn't static like in Blockbench; legs move when animating sneaking makes the body clip into the legs etc...
+Remember that the player model isn't static like in Blockbench; legs move when walking, sneaking makes the body clip into the legs etc...

 :::